The Rise of Renewable Energy 2024: How Solar and Wind Are Positively Transforming the Global Energy Landscape

 In Image: Solar and Windmill Renewable resources

-Solar and wind energy are becoming the most affordable sources of new power in many parts of the globe.
-Their quick acceptance is largely due to their cost-competitiveness.
-For the last ten years, the cost of solar panels and wind turbines has dropped dramatically because of technological advancements, economies of scale, and regulatory assistance.
+Solar and wind energy are now the lowest cost sources of new power in much of the world.
+They are faster and cheaper to adopt than their established competition.
+Over the past decade, the prices of solar panels and wind turbines have plummeted, thanks to technology improvements, economies of scale and regulatory help.

 Renewable energy